thibaut-neoledge/azure-docs.fr-fr/articles/mobile-services/mobile-services-dotnet-backend-xamarin-ios-get-started-users.md

 In the next tutorial, [Service-side authorization of Mobile Services users][Authorize users with scripts], you will take the user ID value provided by Mobile Services based on an authenticated user and use it to filter the data returned by Mobile Services.
  -->
 <!-- Anchors. -->
-[Inscription de votre application pour l'authentification et configuration de Mobile Services]: #register
+[Inscrire votre application pour l'authentification et configurer Mobile Services]: #register
-[Restriction des autorisations de table pour les utilisateurs authentifiés]: #permissions
+[Restreindre les autorisations de table aux utilisateurs authentifiés]: #permissions
-[Ajout de l'authentification à l'application]: #add-authentication
+[Ajouter l'authentification à l'application]: #add-authentication
 [Next Steps]: #next-steps